edgelesssys/marblerun/docs/docs/getting-started/quickstart.md

 ```

 Now visit [https://localhost:8443](https://localhost:8443).
-You'll be presented with a certificate warning because your browser by default doesn't trust certificates signed by MarbleRun.
+You'll be presented with a certificate warning because your browser, by default, doesn't trust certificates signed by MarbleRun.
 You can ignore this error for now and proceed to the website.\
 Voila!
 Your emoji votes have never been safer!